 - Carson Redevelopment Agency v.
 Padilla (2006) 140 Cal.
 App.
 4th 1323.
 A&W prevailed in affirming a judgment for the City of Carson against a contractor for obtaining funds by way of an illegal loan.

-- Defending the City of Bell in illegal compensation litigation: Robert Rizzo v.
+- Defended the City of Bell in illegal compensation litigation: Robert Rizzo v.
 City of Bell (Case No. BC472566); Randy Adams v.
 City of Bell (Case No. BC489331); Eric Eggena v.
 City of Bell (Case No. BC487522).
-These key players in the Bell scandals collectively seek approximately $2.8 million in severance payments, unpaid wages, unpaid vacation and sick leave benefits, and other fringe benefits.
+These key players in the Bell scandals collectively sought approximately $2.8 million in severance payments, unpaid wages, unpaid vacation and sick leave benefits, and other fringe benefits.

 - People of California v.
 Robert Rizzo.
-A&W represents the City of Bell in its support of the Attorney General’s action against Mr. Rizzo by providing a detailed analysis of how the city charter was violated by the Bell 8 and additional new legal theories under the False Claims Act.
+We represented the City of Bell in its support of the Attorney General’s action against Mr. Rizzo by providing a detailed analysis of how the city charter was violated by the Bell 8 and additional new legal theories under the False Claims Act.

-- Successfully defending the City of Bell in lawsuits filed by the City's former vendors.
+- Successfully defended the City of Bell in lawsuits filed by the City's former vendors.
 In one suit, D&J Engineering v.
-City of Bell (Case No. VC059415), A&W successfully asserted legal arguments to demonstrate that the vendor’s written contract with the City’s former leadership under Robert Rizzo did not comply with the city charter, resulting in nullification of the contract and a victory for Bell.
+City of Bell (Case No. VC059415), we successfully asserted legal arguments to demonstrate that the vendor’s written contract with the City’s former leadership under Robert Rizzo did not comply with the city charter, resulting in nullification of the contract and a victory for Bell.
 Similarly, in Richard Fisher Associates v.
 City of Bell, the City asserted the same defense, and the Plaintiff dismissed its lawsuit.
-City is pursuing other contractors for funds paid where no written contracts were in effect.

 - Dexia v.
 City of Bell (BC466436).
-Dexia seeks $35M against the City seeking foreclosure of property securing bonds and a judgment against the City for deficiencies when underlying lease of property was invalidated due to a successful CEQA lawsuit.
-A&W has defended the City based upon the transaction violating the Constitutional debt limit, and has sued a former City Attorney, Best Best & Krieger, for malpractice related to the CEQA action.
-We sued Nixon Peabody, the City’s former bond counsel, based on the structure of the financing and for excessive fees.
+Dexia sought $35M against the City seeking foreclosure of property securing bonds and a judgment against the City for deficiencies when underlying lease of property was invalidated due to a successful CEQA lawsuit.
+We defended the City of Bell based upon the transaction violating the Constitutional debt limit.

 - Bell v.
 Mayer Hoffman McCann.
-A&W is pursuing the City’s long-time former audit firm for malpractice for inadequate financial disclosure for its audit reports for the years 2009-10, based upon finding by the State Controller in an audit report in 2010, which can be found at sco.ca.gov.
+We pursued the City’s long-time former audit firm for malpractice for inadequate financial disclosure for its audit reports for the years 2009-10, based upon finding by the State Controller in an audit report in 2010, which can be found at sco.ca.gov.